feinstaub/feinstaub.github.io/linux-user/linux-advanced-notes.md

     * not reported yet

-* OPEN: keyboard layout switcher missing because settings are not transfered from Plasma 4 to 5.4.2
+* OPEN: keyboard layout switcher missing because settings are not transferred from Plasma 4 to 5.4.2

 * OPEN/WAIT 5.5: QuickLaunch widget is missing, which makes the following scripts disappear: